-Chief Procurement Officer and GSS Director, Dean Stotler, previously served as the President of the NASPO Board of Directors, and remains active on the national level.
+Chief Procurement Officer and GSS Director, Dean Stotler, previously served on the NASPO Board of Directors, and as the President of the NASPO Board of Directors and remains active on the national level.
 His prior leadership has provided a roadmap for the national organization's future.
-Peter Korolyk, GSS Deputy Director, previously served on the NASPO Board of Directors in 2016 and continues as the NASPO Eastern Region Chair for the 2016-18 terms.
-In October 2017, Peter was re-elected to serve as the NASPO Eastern Region Chair for the 2018 term.
+Peter Korolyk, GSS Deputy Director, has served on the NASPO Board of Directors since 2016 and will continue through the end of 2020.
+He also served as the Eastern Region Chair for 2016 to 2018 and continues as the NASPO Eastern Region Vice Chair serving 2019 and through the end of the 2020 term.

-Numerous other staff participate in the NASPO organization, including the Contract Supervisors, several Contract Officers, and the Executive Director of the OSD.
-Participation of the GSS team at this national level includes NASPO Eastern Region meetings, the Green Purchasing Committee, NVP contract sourcing teams, the Professional Development Committee and the Strategic, Best Practices Committee, Procurement University and Intergovernmental Relations Committee, and the Annual National Conference.
+Numerous other staff participate in the NASPO organization, including the Contract Supervisors, several Contract Officers, the Executive Director of the OSD, and Deputy Attorneys General.
+Participation of the GSS team at this national level includes NASPO Eastern Region meetings, the Green Purchasing Committee, NVP contract sourcing teams, the Professional Development Committee and the Strategic, Best Practices Committee, Procurement University, Intergovernmental Relations Committee, and the Annual National Conference.
 There also continues to be engagement opportunities in the daily communications between and among all state members through the NASPO Network and Director's Community portals where members share knowledge regularly.
-In late 2017, two members of the central contracting section began serving on the State and